Eagle Cap Wilderness: Wildlife

 Eagle Cap Wilderness is home to a variety of wildlife, including black bears, cougars, Rocky Mountain bighorn sheep, and mountain goats.
 In the summer white-tailed deer, mule deer, and Rocky Mountain elk roam the wilderness.
-Smaller mammals that inhabit the area year-round include the pika, pine martens, badgers, squirrels, and marmots.
+Smaller mammals that inhabit the area year-round include the pika, pine martens, wolverines, badgers, squirrels, and marmots.
 Birds include peregrine falcons, bald eagles, golden eagles, ferruginous hawks, and gray-crowned rosy finch.
 Trout can be found in many of the lakes and streams in the wilderness.

 The Oregon State record golden trout was caught in the wilderness in 1987, by Douglas White.
 The lake where it was caught was not named.

-Moose have recently returned to the wilderness; the herd now numbers about 40.
-There is possible evidence that grizzly bears and wolverines are returning as well.
 Sheep and cattle graze throughout Eagle Cap Wilderness, especially the surroundings of Mount Nebo.
 Shortly after World War II with the impact of the wool industry, the number of sheep nearly disappeared in the Eagle Cap Wilderness, while at the beginning of the 1900, their numbers exceeded the carrying capacity of the wilderness.